John Silas Evans

-John Silas Evans, Rev. (1864-1953) was a Welsh astronomer and priest.
-He became a senior figure within the Welsh Anglican Church and is well known for his astronomical writing published in Welsh and English.
+John Silas Evans, Rev. (1864–1953) was a Welsh astronomer and priest.
+He became a senior figure within the Anglican Church in Wales and is well known for his astronomical writing published in Welsh and English.

 Early life and education

 John Silas Evans was born in the village of Pencarreg in Carmarthenshire, south-west Wales.
 He attended Alcwyn's School in Carmarthen and a grammar school in Lampeter before studying at St David's College, Lampeter.
 He graduated with a bachelor's degree in theology in 1885 and won prizes for science and the Welsh language.[1]
 Evans lectured at a college in Coventry for a year before his religious ordination in 1887.